rdiazgav/nodejs-demo/README.md

 You can deploy a simple application like a Node.js or Python web app.
 For this demo, let's use a Node.js app.

 Step 3: From the OpenShift Console, go to the Developer perspective.

 Step 4: Click on “+Add” and select “From Catalog.”

 Step 5: Choose a Node.js builder image and provide a Git repository with the Node.js source code.
 (You can use a sample app repository from GitHub).

 Step 6: Follow the prompts to configure and create the application.

 Alternatively, using the CLI:

-bash
-Copy code
+'''
 oc new-app nodejs~[GIT_REPO_URL] --name=my-nodejs-app
 oc expose svc/my-nodejs-app
+'''
 This will create a new Node.js application and expose it as a service.

 # 5. Monitoring the Deployment